openyurtio/openyurt/pkg/yurthub/README.md

 ## Trouble Shooting

-1. When you want to test the autonomy function of edge node by restarting the edge node.
-The yurt-hub maybe can't startup.
+1. When you want to test the autonomy function of edge node by rebooting the edge node.
+The yurthub maybe can't startup.

-   This is because the startup parameters of yurt-hub are configured to read the environment variables of apiserver, but kubelet cannot access apiserver through yurt-hub because yurt-hub is abnormal.
-So you may need to temporarily modify the startup parameters of yurt-hub `--server-addr=https://$(KUBERNETES_SERVICE_HOST):$(KUBERNETES_SERVICE_PORT_HTTPS)` to
-   `--server-addr=https://{apiserver-service-cluster-ip}:{apiserver-service-cluster-port}` or `--server-addr=https://{master-node-ip}:{apiserver-port}` in `yurthub.yaml`.
+   This is because the startup parameters of yurthub are configured to read the environment variables of apiserver, but kubelet cannot access apiserver through yurthub because yurthub is abnormal.
+So you may need to temporarily modify the startup parameters of yurthub `--server-addr=https://$(KUBERNETES_SERVICE_HOST):$(KUBERNETES_SERVICE_PORT_HTTPS)` to `--server-addr=https://{apiserver-service-cluster-ip}:{apiserver-service-cluster-port}` or `--server-addr=https://{master-node-ip}:{apiserver-port}` in `yurthub.yaml`.

    **`apiserver-service-cluster-ip` and `apiserver-service-cluster-port` can find by `kubectl get svc -n default`, there is a named `kubernetes` service is what you want.
 If you want to use this please make sure your kube-proxy is running properly**